osiweb/Hardware/new/sol20/personality/README.md

 with pin 1 in the right spot.
 1. RN2 - SIP resistor network with common pin 1.
 Any 6, 7, or 8-resistor netork
-is fine, and you can use any value at all, or even just solder a wire across all the pins (no current should flow through the network).
+is fine, and you can use any value at all, or even just solder a wire across all the pins (negligible current should flow through the network).
 1. JP1 - 2 x 8 pin 0.1" breakaway header.

 ## Fxxx mapping modification - No cable (Requires mainboard removal, which is somwhat involved)